-Breaking: MURIC Issues Warning to ICPC Over Detention of El-Rufai
+MURIC Issues Warning to ICPC Over Detention of El-Rufai

-The Muslim Rights Concern (MURIC) has condemned the continued detention of former Kaduna State governor, Mallam Nasir El-Rufai, calling for his immediate release or arraignment in a court of competent jurisdiction.
+The Muslim Rights Concern (MURIC) has condemned the continued detention of former Kaduna State governor, Nasir El-Rufai, calling for his immediate release or arraignment in a court of competent jurisdiction.

 Source: Twitter

-He was immediately taken into custody by the Independent Corrupt Practices and Other Related Offences Commission (ICPC).
+After his release from the EFCC, El-Rufai was immediately taken into custody by the Independent Corrupt Practices and Other Related Offences Commission (ICPC).

-Media aide raises welfare concerns
+El-Rufai's media aide raises welfare concerns

 Two days ago, Muyiwa Adekeye, El-Rufai’s media aide, accused the ICPC of denying the former governor bail and restricting his access to family.
-According to Adekeye, El-Rufai suffered nosebleeding while in detention and was not allowed direct contact with his wife, who had brought him food.

 Meanwhile, the Department of State Services (DSS), which filed criminal charges against El-Rufai over allegations of tapping the National Security Adviser, Malam Nuhu Ribadu, failed to arraign him in court on Wednesday, February 25.

-MURIC demands immediate release or arraignment
+MURIC demands release or arraignment of El-Rufai

 Read also